To run a successful Forex business, you'll need to have a realistic understanding of what it is, and what it isn't.

 Truth #4: Building a business takes time

-No good business is built overnight.
+No solid business is built overnight.

 Research and development takes time.
 Cultivating investor/customer relationships takes time.
 Compounding capital takes time.